khaosans/ddd-llm-claims/docs/visualization_guide.md

 - **Flow between events**: How events connect and trigger each other
 - **Chronological order**: Events listed from first to last

-**Reading It**: Read from top to bottom (or left to right, depending on layout).
-Each event represents a milestone in the claim's journey.
-Notice how some events trigger others—this shows the event-driven nature of the system (Hohpe & Woolf, 2003).
+**Reading Event Timelines**: Read chronologically (top to bottom or left to right, depending on layout).
+Each event represents a processing milestone.
+Event dependencies illustrate the event-driven architecture (Hohpe & Woolf, 2003).

-**Why It Matters**: Event timelines are like audit logs—they show the complete history.
-This is valuable for understanding what happened, debugging issues, and learning how the system behaves.
+**Operational Value**: Event timelines function as audit logs, providing complete processing history.
+This supports understanding system behavior, debugging issues, and analyzing processing patterns.

 ---

 ### Workflow Flow: The Complete Picture

-**The Story**: Like a flowchart showing a business process, workflow flow diagrams show all possible paths a claim can take, from start to finish.
+**Workflow Flow Diagrams**: Workflow flow diagrams illustrate all possible processing paths a claim may follow, from initial submission through final routing.

 **What It Shows**:
 - **All agents and their roles**: Every component that processes the claim